 4. Launder all linens, blankets, and hand towels after every use.

 PERSONAL PROTECTIVE EQUIPMENT (PPE)

-• Required: Procedural/surgical or cloth masks worn in common areas and changed between treatments.
+• Required: Procedural/surgical or cloth masks worn in common areas by both patient and therapist, and changed by therapist between treatments.

 • Depending on comfort (practitioner will have this available for use as needed for the comfort of the patient OR the practitioner): Safety glasses/goggles or shield